Swackles/the-finals-tracker-extractor/readme.md

 1. Install Python 3.10
 2. Install Wireshark to `C:\Program Files\Wireshark` (should be the default install directory)
+   2. if you're installing in a different directory, you need to change the path in the `config.ini` file
 3. [Setup SSLKEYLOG file](#setup-sslkeylog-file)

 ## Setup